 USAID and the Bill and Melinda Gates Foundation (BMGF) initiated the Ukraine Global Libraries Program in November 2008 with a grant to the International Research and Exchanges Board (IREX) as part of BMGF’s Global Libraries Initiative.
 Further support for Bibliomist comes from the Microsoft Corp., a BMGF Global Libraries Initiative partner, which is donating about $9 million in software to Ukraine’s public libraries.

-By September 2013, the Bibliomist program completed delivery of equipment to the last group of public libraries and the training of librarians who work there.
-The total number of public libraries equipped by Bibliomist with computers, printers, scanners and other essential peripherals will then exceed 1,900, or about one of every 10 public libraries in Ukraine.
+In 2014, the Bibliomist program completed delivery of equipment to the last group of public libraries and the training of librarians who work there.
+The total number of public libraries equipped by Bibliomist with computers, printers, scanners and other essential peripherals reached 1,970, or about one of every nine public libraries in Ukraine.

 - In 2009-2010, Bibliomist equipped the National Training Center at the National Academy for Leaders in Culture & Arts and 24 oblast-level training centers housed at Oblast universal science libraries with new computer technology.

-- In 2010-2012, Bibliomist equipped over 1,800 public libraries in almost 800 villages and over 500 cities/towns across Ukraine and trained over 3,000 librarians there.
-It attracted about $1.7 million of local public and private funding to renovate/equip partner libraries and inform the public about new learning opportunities.
+- In 2010-2014, Bibliomist equipped 1,970 public libraries in 830 villages and 480 cities/towns across Ukraine and trained over 5,000 librarians there.
+It attracted about $2 million of local public and private funding to renovate/equip partner libraries and inform the public about new learning opportunities.

 - Bibliomist provided small grants to a number of competitively selected public libraries to introduce additional services intended to strengthen the community and address the needs of current or potential patrons.